 Global Health Infectious Diseases Fellowship

-Applications are now being accepted from internal candidates only for the Global Health Infectious Diseases Fellowship for the July 2020 program start.
+Applications are accepted each fall from internal candidates only for the Global Health Infectious Diseases Fellowship.
 (See application process for details.)

 Global Health Fellows from the Duke Infectious Diseases Fellowship Program follow the clinical research track of the fellowship and complete fellowships in both Global Health and Infectious Diseases in three years.
 Global Health Infectious Diseases Fellows will engage in Master of Science in Global Health (MSc-GH) coursework during PGY5 and will attend weekly continuity clinics, conferences, and all other mandatory meetings required by the Infectious Diseases Training Program during this period of training.
 Trainees will spend nine to eleven months during PGY6 engaging in clinical care and mentored research activities at a global partner site.
 ID fellows who have successfully completed PGY3 are eligible to apply with the approval of their Program Director.
 In addition to a biweekly journal club, there will be ample opportunity to access special events and lectures throughout the training program.